ansys/pydpf-core/docs/source/user_guide/operators.rst

 the fields container within DPF and then return the result to Python.

-Note that here we are instanciating operators with other operators with other operators:
+Note that here we are instantiating operators with other operators with other operators:

 .. code-block:: python